Rijeka: Monuments and sights

-Trsat Castle, a 13th-century fortress, which offers magnificent vistas from its bastions and ramparts, looking down the Rječina river valley to the docks and the Kvarner Gulf.

-Petar Kružić staircase (or Trsat stairway), which links downtown Rijeka to Trsat.
-The stairway consists of 561 stone steps and was built for the pilgrims as the way to reach the Sanctuary of Our Lady of Trsat.

 Old gate or Roman arch.
 At first it was thought that this was a Roman Triumphal Arch built by the Roman Emperor Claudius Gothicus but later it was discovered to be just a portal to the pretorium, the army command in late antiquity.

-Rijeka Cathedral, dedicated to St. Vitus.

-Palace Modello designed by Buro Fellner & Helmer and built in 1885.
+Rijeka Cathedral, the cathedral of the Rijeka Archdiocese.
+It was built as a monastery church of the Rijeka Jesuits, on the site of a demolished church dedicated to the patron saint of Rijeka, Saint Vitus.

 Stadion Kantrida, was included on CNN's list of the world's most iconic and unusual football stadiums in 2011.

 Art installation "Masters", a site-specific art installation by Czech artist Pavel Mrkus was permanently placed beneath the high ceiling vault on the inner balconies of Rijeka's fish market.
 The installation consists of a video segment - a projection of Mrkus's video recorded on the DIMI fishing trawler while fishing in the Kvarnerić waters – and it is accompanied by an audio segment of the sounds of the sea and a fishing boat that can only be heard in the fish market gallery.
 It is a story that pays homage to those who are never seen here, but without whom there would be no fish on the tables.

 Art installation "Balthazartown Beach", a site-specific art installation found its place on the Grčevo beach, more commonly known as Pajol or Šestica, located at the very end of Pećine near the Viktor Lenac Shipyard.
 Under the mentorship of artist Igor Eškinja, students of the Academy of Applied Arts of the University of Rijeka designed a steel sculpture that changes the observer's experience of the environment and they created 15 inscriptions on a concrete plateau that encourage everyone to play and are visible only when in contact with water.
-The artistic process is inspired by the theme of Professor Balthazar, the world-famous and award-winning animated series, in which the scenographer used Rijeka as the primary inspiration in the creation of Balthazartown.
+The artistic process is inspired by the theme of Professor Balthazar, the world-famous and award-winning animated series, in which the scenographer used Rijeka as the primary inspiration in the creation of Balthazartown Beach.